mongodb/go-client-mongodb-atlas/README.md

 Note that `go-client-mongodb-atlas` only supports the two most recent major versions of Go.

-## Maintenance Update
+## Maintenance

-`go-client-mongodb-atlas` is now deprecated and receives limited maintenance.
+`go-client-mongodb-atlas` is targeting Atlas API V1 and v1.5.
-For new projects, please use the official [Atlas Go SDK](https://github.com/mongodb/atlas-sdk-go).
-To learn how to migrate from go-client-mongodb-atlas to the Atlas Go SDK, see the [migration guide](https://github.com/mongodb/atlas-sdk-go/blob/main/docs/doc_3_migration.md).
+For new projects, please consider the official [Atlas Go SDK](https://github.com/mongodb/atlas-sdk-go) To learn how to migrate from go-client-mongodb-atlas to the Atlas Go SDK, see the [migration guide](https://github.com/mongodb/atlas-sdk-go/blob/main/docs/doc_3_migration.md).

 ## Usage